alsalafiyyah/alsalafiyyah.github.io/_posts/sects/shiah/_posts/2020-10-02-issue-on-bidah-shirk.md

 title: "Answering a question presented by a Muslim brother on some issues of Bid'ah and Shirk"
 hijri: Safar 15, 1442 AH
 lang: en
+category: [shiah, shirk, bidah, sects]
 source: "Majmu' Fatawa Al-Shaykh Ibn Baz 4/259"
-excerpt: "As for the claim that this sect (i.e. shi'ah) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken for granted but the necessary proof should be established first.
-Allah (Glorified be He) says: "Say (O Muhammad صلى الله عليه وسلم), "Produce your proof if you are truthful.""
-[Al-Baqarah: 111]"
+excerpt: "As for the claim that this sect (i.e. shi'ah) is the saved group and that they are following the truth and others are following falsehood, this is replied to by saying: whoever claims something, their claim should not be taken for granted but the necessary proof should be established first."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz